FHICT-S-Siem/S3-SiemLucassen-HAP/cultural-diffrences.md

 ## What did I do to improve the group communications with respect to cultural differences?
 In this semester, my Dutch group-members and me had the opportunity to work with a person who comes from Indonesia.
 The first lunch-break, we showed him around our local shops and talked about his culture to get introduced. <br>
 I noticed he was well spoken in the English language and told him so.
-We as a group tried our hardest to always speak English if he was present either in real-life or online.
+We as a group tried our hardest to always speak English if he was present either in real-life or online. <br><br>

+I could tell when he wouldn't understand things, and try to notify the group about it that this person is not on the same level.
+Sometimes body language is also an indication of whether he is following the conversation with the group.
+I noticed, when we were talking online he would often avoid confrontation, though he is quite emotionally expressive.
+To my understanding he would find jokes made up by the team funny and laugh expressively, but would rather not make one of his own to avoid confrontation. <br>

 # Ethics
 Do I think about ethical consequences from the software you make?